Dycool/Nintendo-Switch-Windows-Control/docs/web-app.md

-# Web App & Mobile Touch Controls
+# Web App & Mobile Clients

-The Raspberry Pi backend includes an **embedded web server** (HTTP + WebSocket) that serves a full control interface accessible from any browser — no native client installation needed.
+The Raspberry Pi backend includes an **embedded web server** that serves a full control interface accessible from any browser — no native client installation needed.
+The websocket connection is enabled by default to accept native mobile app connections.

+The webapp automatically detects if its running on a PC or on a phone and adjusts itself to support touch controls when needed.
+Gyro with touch controls is only available on the Mobile client app.
+The webapp does not support rumble and gyro.

 ## Enabling the Web Server

-The web server is **disabled by default**.
-Start the backend with the `-w` flag:
+The webapp is **disabled by default**.
+Start the backend with the `-w` flag to enable it:

 ```bash
 sudo chrt -f 99 ./ns-backend -w